Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Broad Outcomes

-Option 2 projects must have clear mechanisms to make the results accessible to the public:
+Alliance Society projects must have clear mechanisms to make results accessible to the public:

 Public Impact Value Proposition

-The Public Impact Value Proposition is a part of the Alliance application that is unique to Option 2 and is found on the last page of the proposal template.
-In this section, applicants will be asked to provide information demonstrating that their proposal meets Option 2’s three criteria (above).
+The Public Impact Value Proposition is a part of the Alliance application that is unique to Alliance Society and is found on the last page of the proposal template.
+In this section, applicants will be asked to provide information demonstrating that their proposal meets Alliance Society’s three criteria (above).
 Answer all four questions in the PIVP section carefully.
-This is the only material that the PIVP committee sees and they use it to evaluate if the three characteristics for Option 2 proposal are met.
-In particular, you must outline the project’s plan to involve groups in your partner organizations’ network to achieve optimal results and impact and you need to show efforts and a plan of how you are reaching beyond the partner organization to define the problem and disseminate outputs.
-This is a large part of what differentiates Option 1 from Option 2.
+This is the only material that the PIVP committee sees and they use it to evaluate if the three characteristics for Alliance Society proposal are met.
+In particular, you must outline the project’s plan to involve affected people or societal groups, as well as groups in your partner organizations’ network to achieve optimal results and impact and you need to show efforts and a plan of how you are reaching beyond the partner organization to define the problem and disseminate outputs.

 Application/Nomination Process: